-When it comes to finances and debt, many people experience stress and anxiety.
+When it comes to budgeting and debt, many people experience stress and anxiety.
 But for those with ADHD, the struggle can be especially difficult.
 ADHD, or Attention Deficit Hyperactivity Disorder, is a neurodevelopmental disorder that affects a person’s ability to focus, organize, and manage tasks.
 These symptoms can make managing finances and debt incredibly challenging.
+However we can help!

 One of the biggest struggles for those with ADHD is impulsivity.
 People with ADHD often have difficulty delaying gratification, which can lead to impulsive spending and overspending.
 This can result in accumulating debt and financial hardship.
 Additionally, people with ADHD may struggle with keeping track of their spending, bills, and other financial obligations.
 They may forget to pay bills on time or overlook important financial information.

 Another challenge for those with ADHD is the ability to plan and budget effectively.
 People with ADHD often struggle with organization and time management, which can make it difficult to create a budget and stick to it.
 They may also have difficulty planning for the future, which can lead to overspending and debt.

 For those with ADHD, managing finances and debt requires a unique approach.

 Tips to Help You with Budgeting and ADHD

 Establishing a routine can help people with ADHD stay organized and focused.
 Set aside specific times each week to review your finances, pay bills, and check your accounts.